openstack/governance/doc/source/index.rst

  OpenStack Technical Committee
 ===============================

-The OpenStack Technical Committee is one of the governing bodies of the OpenStack project.
-It is an elected group that represents the contributors to the open source project, and has oversight on all technical matters.
+The OpenStack Technical Committee is the governing body of the OpenStack open source project.
+It is an elected group that represents the contributors to the project, and has oversight on all technical matters.
+This includes developers, operators and end users of the software.

 The Technical Committee is formally defined in the `OpenStack Foundation bylaws`_ (in particular article 4.1(b), article 4.13